What Business Licenses & Permits are Needed in North Carolina?

 Businesses purchasing merchandise to resell will usually want to obtain a North Carolina Sales Tax Certificate of Exemption in order to not pay sales tax for merchandise that is being resold to customers.

 A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common occupations that require licensing in North Carolina include; commercial fisherman, firearms trainer, fur dealers, barbers and many more.
-Additional information, fees and licensing requirements for professions are available from the North Carolina Department of Commerce.
+A few common occupations requiring licensing in North Carolina include; commercial fishermen, firearms trainers, fur dealers, barbers, and many more.
+Additional information, fees, and licensing requirements for professions are available from the North Carolina Department of Commerce.

 Employer Identification Number (EIN)

 Many businesses will register with the Internal Revenue Service (IRS) for an EIN (also referred to as a FEIN, Federal Employer Identification Number, or Federal Tax ID Number).
 The EIN is the business equivalent of a Social Security Number for an individual.
 Corporations, Limited Liability Companies, Partnerships, and Sole Proprietorships with employees will all need to register for one.
 Sole Proprietorships without employees can use the owner’s Social Security Number.

 There is no cost for an EIN, and it only takes a few minutes to get.

 Assumed Business Name Registration